 SIBO is a potential cause that has gotten a lot of press lately.
-The concept is that you have too much bacteria growing in your small intestine and it causes you to not digest food properly.
+The concept is that you have too much bacteria growing in your small intestine and it causes you to not digest food properl (3).
 This is a potentially valid problem, but it is complex.

 The theory is that you should NOT have bacteria in your small intestine.
 This is a false assumption.
 Everyone has bacteria in the small intestine and you need that bacteria.
 However, it is possible to have excess bacteria, or the wrong kind of bacteria, although it’s not as common as proponents of this theory claim.

-Testing for SIBO is also challenging and fraught with errors.
+Testing for SIBO is also challenging and fraught with errors (4).
 At the IBS Treatment Center, we are experts at diagnosing the cause (or causes) of your IBS and developing a tailor-made treatment regimen that is NOT based on theory, guesswork, or assumptions.
 Contact us with your SIBO questions today.

-Probiotics are all the rage these days in the world of supplements and “natural” living.
+Probiotics are all the rage these days in the world of supplements and healthy living.
 They claim to balance out good and bad bacteria in your body.
-Probiotics are advertised as a solution to aid proper digestion and to keep your gut healthy, but they are not as simple as their advertising suggests.
+Probiotics can help to aid proper digestion and to keep your gut healthy, but they are not as simple as their advertising suggests.

 Your digestive tract is loaded with good bacteria, most of which are not in probiotic products.
-There is potential value in using a targeted probiotic at the proper time, but you’re just as likely to cause digestive symptoms as cure them by taking probiotics at random.
+There is potential value in using a targeted probiotic at the proper time, but in our experience you’re just as likely to cause digestive symptoms as cure them by taking probiotics at random.

-Probiotics come in a variety of types and no two products are alike.
+Probiotic products (5).
+Probiotics also come in a variety of types and no two products are alike (6).
 So how do you know which to take, how much to take, and for how long?
 Treating your IBS should not come down to choosing bottles off the shelf.
 Need help with probiotics?
 We can help.
 Click here.

 The gluten-free craze is helpful if you happen to have a gluten intolerance or celiac disease, and it’s important to note that celiac disease is just the tip of the gluten intolerance iceberg.
 If your doctor has tested you for celiac disease and told you that you’re not gluten intolerant, that may not be true.
 Reactions to gluten go far beyond celiac disease (7).
 We are experts in this issue and can help you understand the difference between the two and determine whether you not you still should avoid gluten.

 Understanding whether or not you are gluten intolerant is important, and we can help you with that, but we’ve learned that it’s no more important than any other food allergy or intolerance.
 If going gluten-free hasn’t helped your symptoms, there is still plenty of hope.
 Come to the IBS Treatment Center for a comprehensive diagnosis of your symptoms and their cause.

-Inflammation is absolutely a big part of IBS, even though your gastroenterologist might not be able to see it when they scope you.
+Inflammation is absolutely a big part of IBS (7), even though your gastroenterologist is not be able to see it when they scope you.
 The question isn’t whether or not you have inflammation, it’s “What is causing your inflammation?”

-You can’t just solve inflammation by taking supplements that are supposed to be good for reducing inflammation, or by decreasing your intake of foods that might be contributing to inflammation.
+You can’t just solve inflammation by taking supplements that are supposed to be good for reducing inflammation, or by going on a generic anti-inflammatory diet.
 You have to know exactly what is causing the inflammation.
 Only then can you properly treat it and permanently resolve your IBS.

 There are hundreds of different things that can cause inflammation in the digestive tract and lead to IBS, which is why you need an IBS expert to help sort out this problem.
 Call us.
 We can help you do that.